 You need to remember to practice the way you would fight.
 You need to build the muscle memory of the techniques you would use to protect yourself.

 In self-defense encounters, people do not rise to the occasion.
 They default to their level of training.
 Build the muscle memory to the point that you don’t have to think about what you need to do.
+Pistol reloading drills need to be repeated with each of your defensive guns.

-It cannot be stressed enough that you should carry extra ammunition on your person.
+You should carry extra ammunition on your person.
 No one who has ever been in a gun fight has ever said they wished they had less ammo.
 In many cases, they needed more than they had.

 It is good practice to place your index finger on the first round in the magazine and place it in your mag carrier or pocket.
 Doing this will allow to put it in the correct orientation when you put it in your carrier and quickly tell you its orientation when you draw it out.